RTFTR/Coalition-Engine/README.md

 > We protect You, Developer's codes.

 Messy codes?
 Precious codes?
 All of them are easily stolen by UndertaleModTool, but no worry!
 We are finding a way to block your codes.
 So no one will be able to steal your codes.
+(Unless they can read disassembly codes, then there is this next feature that might help)
+Don't want people to steal your assets?
+Don't want people to mod your games for fun/to cheat?
+Fear not, the anti-export and save corruption is already a built-in feature of this engine, if people want to steal your protected assets or mod some protected codes, they will experience an error instead!

 These github projects will be seperated like:
-> Canary : This will be getting everyday-update, which means most likely it will cause unexpected errors or crashes.
+> Canary : This will be getting the cutting edge updates, which means most likely it will cause unexpected errors or crashes.
 > Dev : When the feature is 60% finalized, It will move to the Dev branch.
 > Stable : When the feature is **completly** done, It will move to the Stable branch.